Snowflake-Labs/sfquickstarts/site/sfguides/src/s3_access_logs_ingestion/s3_access_logs_ingestion.md

 Duration: 0

 Having completed this quickstart you have successfully:
-- Configued S3 access logging
+- Configured S3 access logging
 - Created and configured an external stage using S3
 - Ingested S3 access logs into Snowflake
 - Created and configured a pipeline to automatically load data